dolph/recipes/breakfast/banana-bread.md

 - Unsalted butter

-Using electric mixer, cream until smooth and fluffy:
+In a large bowl, use an electric mixer to cream until smooth and fluffy:

 - 8 tablespoons **unsalted butter**, softened